DanielProanoGuevara/Exo-sensing/README.md

 - UART Communication
 - - Triggered by RTC every second
 - - Sends the most relevant data
+- - Can be disabled from sys.h

+- Fuzzy Inference
+- - Based on eFLL library
+- - Correlate physiological data with pshychological information for prediction
+- - Expanded simulation available in processing

 Development on Arduino IDE 2.0